Apang20/React-Todo-App/README.md

 ## User Stories
-A user can...
+A user can do all of the following:
-- add multiple tasks
+- Add multiple tasks
-- edit tasks as complete
+- Edit tasks as complete
-- delete tasks
+- Delete tasks
-- organize tasks by the status of the task
+- Filter tasks by the status of the task
-- reload the page without losing their tasks or progress
+- Reload the page without losing their tasks or progress